Starmer’s right hand man has resigned – what does this mean for the future of the PM?

 “McSweeney was desperate to get him in the cabinet, and Ian was expendable,” a source told The Independent.

+More worryingly, Paul Ovenden, one of his key lieutenants, was sacked from Downing Street when emails with lurid remarks about veteran Labour MP Diane Abbott emerged.

-But now there is growing anger towards McSweeney over his links with Peter Mandelson.
+But now McSweeney’s poor judgement of character has unravelled over his links with Mandelson.

 The 48-year-old not only pushed for Mandelson’s appointment as ambassador to the US, but also tried to prevent his sacking, according to reports.